|Description || |

 |We live on Pennard Ridge, the Somerset levels below.
 Glastonbury Tor due west and the well known pop festival close by.
 Wells and Shepton Mallet also, Frome and Bruton within easy reach.
 Bath/Bristol is 20/25 miles north. |

 Our land comprises orchard, woodland and garden.
 Trying to extend the garden, which needs constant attention, with vegetables, fruit and 2 small greenhouses.
 We have hens.
 There is management of the old orchard, firewood, general maintenance and some building work also to be tackled.
-Also some housework is much appreciated!
+Also some housework and indoor work if weather is bad!

 We prefer to have two people, or a couple, but, if you are self contained - it's worth a try, We always need help.
 However, as our house is small, in the evening we will ask you to give us space.
-We have 3 boys aged 14, 9 and 8.
-There is another room with wi-fi in an adjoining building, which can be used by our helpers.
+We have 3 boys aged 14, 10 and 8.
+There is another room with wi-fi, adjoining building.

 Camp or stay in a caravan, sometimes in house.
 Bicycles available.
 There are good walks around and many sites of interest to visit.